Mauva27/particle_tracking/README.md

 ```

-The code has three main class objects `Tracker`, `Linker` & `Filtering'`, which allow to detect particles, reconstruct individual trajectories (using `Trackpy`'s linking method, and filter trajectories respectively.
+The code has three main class objects `Tracker`, `Linker` & `Filtering`, which allow to detect particles, reconstruct individual trajectories (using `Trackpy`'s linking method, and filter trajectories respectively.
 Simply use

 ```
 pt.Tracker()